vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/VaulterApi/PaymentLink/Index.md

         "TaxLiability": false,
         "CompanyWebsite": "",
         "CompanyWebshop": "",
-        "LegalRepresentatives":[                        -> Field 'FullName' is mandatory for 'save'.
-If nothing populated then send empty array []
+        "LegalRepresentatives":[                        ->If nothing populated then send empty array [] {
-            {
-                "FullName": "Mirko Kruščić",            -> Mandatory for 'save' "DateOfBirth": "25/04/2024",            -> If user don't select date, send empty string "IsPoliticallyExposedPerson": false,    -> If this is 'true' then 'StatementOfOfficialDocument' can't be null or white space
+                "FullName": "Mirko Kruščić",            -> Mandatory for 'save' if files updating "DateOfBirth": "25/04/2024",            -> If user don't select date, send empty string "IsPoliticallyExposedPerson": false,    -> If this is 'true' then 'StatementOfOfficialDocument' can't be null or white space
-				"StatementOfOfficialDocument_IsNewUpload": false,   -> if it is new file upload then 'true', else 'false' "StatementOfOfficialDocument": "",      -> if it is new file uplad then base 64 string, else string from API "IdCard_IsNewUpload": false,            -> if it is new file upload then 'true', else 'false' "IdCard": "",                           -> if it is new file uplad then base 64 string, else string from API "DocumentType": "IDCard",               -> Can be string: 'IDCard' or 'Passport' "PlaceOfIssue": "",
+				"StatementOfOfficialDocumentIsNewUpload": false,   -> if it is new file upload then 'true', else 'false' "StatementOfOfficialDocument": "",      -> if it is new file uplad then base 64 string, else string from API "IdCardIsNewUpload": false,            -> if it is new file upload then 'true', else 'false' "IdCard": "",                           -> if it is new file uplad then base 64 string, else string from API "DocumentType": "IDCard",               -> Can be string: 'IDCard' or 'Passport' "PlaceOfIssue": "",